-You must meet the following requirements for a Partial Pension (or for your surviving spouse or eligible payee to become eligible upon your death):
+Generally, you need at least 20 years of combined Service Credit between all the funds for a Partial Pension.
+The necessary requirements for a Partial Pension (or for your surviving spouse or eligible payee to become eligible upon your death) can be found in Appendix D.